xhzdeng/crpn/README.md

 # Corner-based Region Proposal Network

 CRPN is a two-stage detection framework for multi-oriented scene text.
-The code is modified from [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn).
+It employs corners to estimate the possible locations of text instances and a region-wise subnetwork for further classification and regression.
+In our experiments, it achieves F-measure of 0.876 and 0.845 on ICDAR 2013 and 2015 respectively.
+The paper will be released soon.

-### Requirements
+### Installation

+This code is based on [Caffe](https://github.com/BVLC/caffe) and [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn).
+It has been tested on Ubuntu 16.04 with CUDA 8.0.

 0. Clone this repository
     ```
     git clone https://github.com/xhzdeng/crpn.git
     ```

-1. Build Caffe and pycaffe (see: [Caffe installation instructions](http://caffe.berkeleyvision.org/installation.html))
+1. Build Caffe and pycaffe
     ```
     cd $CRPN_ROOT/caffe-fast-rcnn
     make -j8 && make pycaffe